AIDungeonWiXAnon/AID2-Installer-Project/README.md

 # AI Dungeon 2: Clover Edition Installer (.exe)

-This repo's main focus is providing an easy-to-use, intuitive, and comprehensive installer for AI Dungeon 2: Clover Edition.
+This repo's main focus is providing an easy-to-use, intuitive, and comprehensive installer for [AI Dungeon 2: Clover Edition](https://github.com/cloveranon/Clover-Edition).
 It will handle install of the Github repo, CUDA, cuDNN, Python, and all related packages, plus any configuration options that need to be made (such as downloading the torrent.)

-Currently the system is manually updated by me to whatever the latest release of Clover Edition is when I have the time, but in the future, it will be an automated web-based installer that will automatically pull the latest version for you.

-It does, however, currently automatically pull the latest versions of Python 3.7, CUDA, cuDNN, and their related packages (such as transformers).
+Currently the system is a web-based installer that will pull the latest versions of Clover Edition, Git, Python 3.7, CUDA, cuDNN, and their related packages (such as transformers).

 ## Getting Started